-Old-age grant (social insurance): Age 66 and 6 months (rising to age 67 in 2018) with at least 50 weeks but less than 500 weeks of paid or credited contributions.
+Old-age grant (social insurance): Age 67 with at least 50 weeks but less than 500 weeks of paid or credited contributions.

-Contributions are credited for each complete contributory week the insured received sickness, maternity, and work injury benefits, and during the three-day waiting period for sickness benefits if the related claim periods last at least two weeks.
+Contributions are credited for each complete contributory week the insured received cash sickness, maternity, or work injury benefits, and during the three-day waiting period for a sickness benefit if the related claim period lasts at least two weeks.

-Social insurance old-age benefits are payable abroad.
+The old-age grant is payable abroad.

-Noncontributory old-age pension (social assistance): Age 66 and 6 months (rising to age 67 in 2018), a resident of Barbados for 12 years (citizens) or 15 years (permanent residents) since age 40 or a total of 20 years since age 18, and does not meet the contribution requirements for the social insurance old-age pension or an old-age pension from a foreign government or international organization.
+Noncontributory old-age pension (social assistance, income tested): Age 67, a resident of Barbados for at least 12 years (citizens) or 15 years (permanent residents) since age 40 or a total of 20 years since age 18 (citizens or permanent residents), and does not qualify for the social insurance old-age pension or an old-age pension from a foreign government or international organization.